Zhao-Group/Integration-Sites-M.16.4/README.md

 # Integration-Sites-M.16.4

 ### THE PAPER!
-This repository accompanies the work ["Characterization of chromosomal integration sites for gene expression in thermoacidophilic archaea *Sulfolobus islandicus* M.16.4"](https://www.google.com).
+This repository accompanies the work ["Discovery, characterization, and application of chromosomal integration sites in the hyperthermophilic crenarchaeon Sulfolobus islandicus"](https://www.biorxiv.org/content/10.1101/2025.03.16.643552v1.abstract).

 Add m_16_4 folders to code and data folder of ["CRISPR-COPIES"](https://github.com/Zhao-Group/COPIES) repository.